about

 My name is Rachel and my family and I live in the Finger Lakes Region of New York.
 We love to swim in the lakes, walk through the forest, and marvel at the many waterfalls in our area!

-Working toward her doctorate has given Rachel a deeper understanding of how children learn.
 She designs every Wild Learning® resource to spark curiosity, make learning meaningful, and help children build a deep understanding and connection to the world around them.

 She enjoys quiet walks in nature, reading good books, making baskets, traveling, and drinking strong coffee.
 You can find her on Instagram and Facebook @discoverwildlearning.